ThKrypt/QualCoder/01-Introduction.md

 ## MacOS

+Note: I do not often have access to a Mac to test these installation instructions.

 1) Install recent versions of [Python3](https://www.python.org/downloads/) and [VLC](https://www.videolan.org/vlc/).

 2) Download the latest release "Source code" version in ZIP format, from the releases section of the project here on Github: https://github.com/ccbogel/QualCoder/releasesDownload and extract it into /Applications